StevenBlack/vocab/million-dollar-words.md

 ### persevere
 To persist.
 Never give up.
 Not spelled perservere, a common error.
-Say PURR-S/ H-VEER.

 ### persiflage
 Light banter.
 (See also bavardage.)
-Pronounced PER-SIF'LAJ.

 ### perspicacious